vfdev-5/ignite/examples/contrib/detection/README.md

-# FasterRCNN Example with Ignite
+# Image Detection Example with Ignite

 In this example, we show how to use _Ignite_ to train a image detection model with PyTorch built-in Faster RCNN implementation.